 Address: 24 Rue Thomann, 67000 Strasbourg, France

-The Grande Île is on the UNESCO World Heritages list, as it is home to much of the city’s oldest and most treasured attractions.
+The Grande Île is on the UNESCO World Heritage list, home to many of the city’s oldest and most treasured attractions.
 It’s also another great leaping-off point for family days out.

-These are buildings such as the former home of the prince-bishops (Palais Rohan), the 4 ancient churches and the Cathedral are good examples of Christianity in medieval Strasbourg, and its evolution through the ages.
+These buildings, such as the former home of the prince-bishops (Palais Rohan), the 4 ancient churches, and the Cathedral, are good examples of Christianity in medieval Strasbourg and its evolution through the ages.

 The Cathédrale Notre Dame de Strasbourg is the best place to start your tour.
 The cathedral has a viewing platform that’s 216 feet high, start an incredible tour by taking in the city you will be exploring.

-The other nearest attraction is the Palais Rohan, which is home to the Museum of Decorative Arts, the Museum of Archeology and the Museum of Fine Arts.
+The other nearest attraction is the Palais Rohan, home to the Museum of Decorative Arts, the Museum of Archeology, and the Museum of Fine Arts.